henrikerola/scaladin/README.md

 2. Scaladin applications are deployed as servlets, during the development time you could use [xsb-web-plugin](http://earldouglas.com/projects/xsbt-web-plugin/).

-3. Define a servlet and a Scaladin UI
+3. Define a servlet and a Scaladin UI:

         package com.example